Alexandre-Bray/Yanacocha-IT/README.md

 **English**:

 - The custom modules (`misc`, `preprocessing`, `integrity`) are Python files included in the repository and are critical for the code to function.
-- The code assumes access to experiment data in the `YANACOCHA/data` directory structure.
+- The code assumes access to experiment data in the `DATA` directory structure.
 Ensure the data is properly formatted and accessible.
 - For large datasets, monitor memory usage, as loading multiple experiment files may be resource-intensive.

 ---